PrincetonUniversity/compcomp/README.md

 ## Files

-The code is browsable at
+An HTML rendering of the code is browsable at http://www.cs.princeton.edu/~jsseven/papers/compcomp/html.
-http://www.cs.princeton.edu/~jsseven/papers/compcomp/html.
-Below is a description of the main files and their relation to the results POPL paper.
+Below is a description of the main files and their relation to the POPL results.

 ### cfrontend/